arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![Arduino PLC IDE - Device Connection Procedure](assets/opta_plcide_device_connection_master.gif)

 Keep in mind that the correct configuration is key to work with PLC IDE and Opta™.
-Once the properties of Opta™ devices are correctly set, we will be able to connect to Opta™ and two devices' states without any issue.
+Once the properties of the Opta™ devices are correctly set, we will be able to seamlessly connect to Opta™ and monitor the states of both devices.

 #### Modbus TCP Master and Slave Mode